Simply Natural Nessa

 2. Arrange the rose petals around the jar, then add just enough water to cover the petals in the saucepan, avoiding the glass jar.
 The jar needs to stay above the water and flowers so it can ‘catch’ the floral water as it condenses.
 Place the lid on top, but sit it upside down.
 Place the pan on medium-low heat and bring the water to a simmer.

-3. Add two to four cups of ice on top of the inverted lid.
+3. Add two handfuls of ice to the top of the inverted lid.
 Let the water simmer for 20-25 minutes, adding more ice to the top of the lid as it melts.

 4. After simmering, carefully remove the lid, pouring the ice water into the sink.
 Alternatively, you can keep the water in a separate bowl to use on the garden once it has cooled.
 Then, using oven mitts, lift the glass jar of floral water out of the saucepan or stockpot and pour the water into a clean glass bottle or amber dropper bottle using a funnel.